politrons/LetsGO/programs/comunications/README.md

 # Communications

-An example of how three services, can communicate between each other using `Rest` `gRPC` and `Kafka events`.
+An example of how three services, can communicate between each other using `Rest` `gRPC` and `Kafka`.

 The sources of the program: